 Temporary or permanent ban from any future Global Digital Humanities Symposia, participation, attendance, reviewing, and/or planning

-*Since many Program Committee members are mandatory reporters under Clery Act and Title IX, we may be required to follow the policies of Michigan State University for documenting and reporting instances of harassment that occur at Michigan State University.
+*Since some Program Committee members are mandatory reporters under Clery Act and Title IX, we may be required to follow the policies of Michigan State University for documenting and reporting instances of harassment that occur at Michigan State University.

 This code of conduct is a living document, drafted by the Global Digital Humanities Program Committee on December 10, 2019 and updated on December 16, 2020, and is subject to change.

 This Code of Conduct was inspired by and references codes of conduct drafted by Museum Computer Network, The Digital Library Federation, Digital Frontiers, and the University of Kansas Institute for Digital Research in the Humanities.